j-carson/telemarketing-classification/docs/ProjectSummary.md

 - The use of additional, lower quality features in a model can be a waste of time.
 I could throw in additional features to my random forest models without getting better model results.
 Since models with fewer columns are less complex and can run faster, exploratory data analysis can save time.

-- The use of SMOTENC versus RandomOverSampling was a wash for this data set.
-I did notice some differences in that the SMOTE models were less likely to overfit, but the same model with different oversampling methods tended to do about the same with the holdout data even if the results on the training data indicated more of a difference.
+- The use of SMOTENC versus RandomOverSampling was not a major factor in the performance of the models.
+SMOTE is a much slower oversampling method, and was probably not worth it in this case.

-- The data was heavily edited to redact both personal customer and bank competitive information, and to reflect the choices of the author of the original study, and my analysis probably suffers from some garbage-in, garbage-out.
+- The data was heavily edited to redact both personal customer and bank competitive information and to reflect the choices of the author of the original study.
+My analysis probably suffers from some garbage-in, garbage-out.
 A dataset that was created by actual banking data science department may find more useful predictors in their customer data.